 selected recent UTEP work on ELLs (English language learners) learning math/statistics and other language/diversity/equity topics.
 Some work was supported in part by the UT System LSAMP (Louis Stokes Alliance for Minority Participation program, funded by NSF grant #HRD-0703584), or Project LEAP-UP (US Dept. of Education grant #T195N070132) or COURI (Campus Office of Undergraduate Research Initiatives) our work also explores matters of language, readability, culture, and context for all learners; asterisk denotes student collaborator

-E. Villa, L. Lesser, E. Mein (conditionally accepted; expected 2022).
+E. Villa, L. Lesser, & E. Mein (conditionally accepted; expected 2022 or 2023).
 Shifting PreCalculus from Gatekeeper to Gateway at a Hispanic-Serving Institution.
 In Matthew Voigt, Jess Ellis Hagman, Jessica Gehrtz, Brea Ratliff, Nathan Alexander, & Rachel Levy (Eds.), Justice through the lens of calculus: Framing new possibilities for diversity, equity, and inclusion (pp. 358-366).
 Washington, DC: Mathematical Association of America. preprint published November 22, 2021 at https://arxiv.org/abs/2111.11486.